I am worn out from my groaning. All night long I flood my bed with weeping and drench my couch with tears.

 I share all this with you so that you know that no matter where you are on this journey, your personal Savior has intentional introductions for you.
 He wants to walk this with you and has sent Saints to accompany you along the way.
 I’ve just finished resting for a moment.
 I changed my shoes and I’m ready to get up and walk some more.
 God’s not finished with me yet and He’s not finished with you either.
 So, get up and walk with me!

 Dear Lord, I thank You for letting me rest in You!
 I thank You for being big enough to take my questions and disappointments and for still holding me close.
 I thank You for the intentional introductions you have orchestrated along the way.
 At just the perfect moment, You have provided a wonderful Saint to encourage me, carry me, pray with or for me.
 I do trust You and I do believe that my best is yet to come in You.
 Thank You, Lord!

 Sherry Rickard is a writer/speaker with A Widow’s Might/aNew Season Ministries, Inc. Sherry lives in the Washington DC area of Virginia.
-She works in the professional community management industry and is very active in her local church.
-She has one daughter who is 19 years old and just completed her freshman year at college.
+She works in the professional community management industry and is active in her local church.
+She has one daughter who is 19 years old and has just started her second year of college.
 She also has a dog, Sophie, and a cat, Brandon.
 Sherry lost her husband on February 14, 2011 to cancer after a bone marrow transplant did not engraft.
 God has called her to this ministry to share the Hope that only comes from a personal relationship with Jesus Christ.
 It is Sherry’s hope that Christ can shine through her and that Christ can minister to those who have a similar journey.
 She is still here, so God has a wonderful purpose to fulfill with her life.

 Want to read more articles by Sherry?
 Sherry’s posts